misterunix/basicbots/README.md

   <img width="100%" height="100%" src="images/example4.gif">
 </p>

+## News

+- Nightly builds will be put on hold until I can find a way to automate it.

 ## Guidlines
 - [Contributing](docs/CONTRIBUTING.md)

 - [Updates](docs/UPDATES.md)

-I am on twitter as @misterunix and my email address is misterunix@gmail.com.
+I am on twitter as @misterunix and @basicbots my email address is misterunix@gmail.com.
 Reachout with any questions.